FULLY VACCINATED foreign tourists from visa-free countries will be allowed to enter the Philippines starting February 10.

-According to the Department of Foreign Affairs (DFA) website, the list of visa-free countries includes top tourism markets of the Philippines including Australia, Germany, Hong Kong, Indonesia, Israel, Japan, Malaysia, Russia, Singapore, South Korea, Spain, United Arab Emirates, United Kingdom, Canada and the United States.
-There are about 160 countries on the visa-free status list, which is available in this link.
+According to the Department of Foreign Affairs (DFA) web site, the list of visa-free countries includes top tourism markets of the Philippines, including Canada, UK, Australia, Germany, Hong Kong, Indonesia, Israel, Japan, Malaysia, Russia, Singapore, South Korea, Spain, United Arab Emirates, and the United States.
+There are about 160 countries on the visa-free status list, which is available on https://bit.ly/33VUNUQ.

-Tourism Secretary Bernadette Romulo Puyat told BusinessMirror, her agency will be threshing out the details with partner agencies like the DFA as well as with the private sector regarding the country’s reopening to foreign travelers.
-“For unvaccinated Filipinos (i.e., balikbayans), they will still have to quarantine in a hotel for five days.
-But for unvaccinated children of vaccinated Filipinos, we hope they will be allowed to enter the country without being put to quarantine,” she said.
+Tourism Secretary Bernadette Romulo Puyat told the BusinessMirror, her agency would be threshing out the details with partner agencies like the DFA as well as with the private sector regarding the country’s reopening to foreign travelers.
+“For unvaccinated Filipinos [i.e., balikbayans], they will still have to quarantine in a hotel for five days.
+But for unvaccinated children of vaccinated Filipinos, we hope they will be allowed to enter the country without quarantining,” she said.

 Negative RT-PCR required

 Vaccinated leisure travelers from visa-free countries will only have to present a negative RT-PCR test result taken 48 hours prior to their departure to the Philippines.